 Published reports claim the driver of the Tesla and an on-duty police officer on a motorcycle exited Black Canyon Freeway and got on Utopia Road.
 The police officer, who was riding in front of the Tesla, stopped for a red light.

 However, the Tesla vehicle didn’t seem to detect the presence of the motorcycle in front of it, and it continued to roll on the road.
 The police officer noticed the incoming Tesla and managed to leap off the motorcycle before the impact.
-The Tesla car did hit the motorcycle, but the car was only going 3 mph so there was no damage to both vehicles.
+The Tesla car did hit the motorcycle causing a crash, but the car was only going 3 mph so there was no damage to both vehicles.

 So far, Tesla authorities have said that they have yet to receive an official report on the incident.
 Police officials have also confirmed that because the collision was so minor that it caused no injuries and it didn’t even damage any vehicle, there would be no further investigation on the matter.